mjclobo/CWT_Multi/docs/CWTmath.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The fundamental application of CWT_Multi is to *define
 tidal amplitudes and phases that vary as functions of time*.
+From these time-varying amplitudes and phases we can then reconstruct
+a nonstationary time series of water level data, for example.
 Here we provide a brief explanation of the framework used to accomplish this goal.

 First, we note that CWT_Multi performs both a species and constituents analysis.